 Sometimes certain sugars are described as “better” than others.
 Particularly, there has been a lot of misguided focus on high fructose corn syrup (HFCS) as the “worst” added sugar, and honey, agave or maple syrup are often described as “better.”
 The bottom line is this: existing research shows (and in my opinion future research will continue to show) excess sugar of any kind appears to be harmful to your health—which is the first compelling reason we should limit all types of sugar–and FYI, sugar has 50+ names.

 This is my first point deliberately—it’s actually many related points.
 Just look at this long list of diseases associated with sugar.
 It’s shocking, and I promise I don’t mean to scare you as much as educate you.
 But frankly, I find it a little scary.
 The good news: eating less sugar may improve your health.

 - Sugar typically provides excess calories and increases levels of the hormone insulin, which promotes fat storage and leads to obesity.

 - Chronically elevated levels of insulin are linked to insulin resistance, type 2 diabetes, and metabolic syndrome, all of which increase your risk for heart disease.

 - Sugar contributes to increases in blood levels of circulating fatty acids (dyslipidemia), which increases your risk for fatty liver disease and heart disease.

-- Sugar also contributes to hypertension, which may increase your risk of heart disease, stroke, and renal failure.
+- Sugar (perhaps more so than salt) also contributes to hypertension, which may increase your risk of heart disease, stroke, and renal failure.